helmetjs/feature-policy/README.md

 );
 ```

-The following features are currently supported:
+The following features are supported:

 - `accelerometer`
 - `ambientLightSensor`